Summer Law & Trial Institute

 - Learn about law and the criminal justice system.

-- Visit the Ohio Supreme Court and more.
+- Virtually visit the Ohio Supreme Court and more.

 - Meet judges and attorneys.

-- Be part of a mock trial in a real courtroom.
+- Be part of a mock trial in a virtual courtroom.

 About the Summer Law & Trial Institute

-The Summer Law & Trial Institute is a 12-day immersive residential program that aims to increase understanding of the law and its possibilities among Ohio high school students from Southeast Ohio.
+The Summer Law & Trial Institute is a 8-day virtual program that aims to increase understanding of the law and its possibilities among Ohio high school students from Southeast Ohio.
 The program also seeks to foster an interest in all aspects of legal education, service, and issues, and to create the next generation of legal, advocacy, and community professionals.

 Students will gain exposure, through immersive academic study and experiential learning, to the criminal justice system and to law and justice issues relevant to Southeast Ohio, especially access to justice.
 Students will experience the justice system firsthand through:

-- Visit to Supreme Court of Ohio (Columbus) to observe oral arguments
+- Virtual visit the Supreme Court of Ohio (Columbus) to observe oral arguments

-- Visit at Athens County Court of Common Pleas
+- Virtually visit the Athens County Court of Common Pleas

-- Visit with non-governmental organizations, such as Southeastern Ohio Legal Services, American Civil Liberties Union of Ohio, and others
+- Virtually visit with non-governmental organizations, such as Southeastern Ohio Legal Services, American Civil Liberties Union of Ohio, and others

 - Lectures and interactions with Ohio attorneys